 Right to cancel

-There should be a right to cancel most subscription model contracts on initial contract entry and on auto-renewal of the contract.
+There should be a right to cancel most subscription model contracts on initial contract entry and auto-renewal of the contract.

 Best practice tips for auto-renewal provisions